Preview

 };

-struct is the keyword specifying the beginnning of structure.
+Struct_name is the valid name of structure.

 Example